Exchange Unified Messaging Online migration support

 In reference to the announcement on February 8, 2019, Microsoft is retiring the Exchange Unified Messaging Online (ExchUMO) service by February 2020.
 This article offers a summary of what affected customers should know and do to plan for their business continuity.

-ExchUMO is deployed by customers for voicemail, Auto Attendant, and/or fax integration services.
-Microsoft plans to help these customers migrate to its cloud-based services that support thousands of customers already on Skype for Business Online and Microsoft Teams.
+ExchUMO is deployed by customers for voicemail, Auto Attendant, Call Queue, and fax integration services.
+Microsoft plans to help customers migrate to Phone System services that already support thousands of customers on Skype for Business Online and Microsoft Teams.

-Voicemail is primarily a Microsoft-driven migration; admin involvement and/or investment might be required for a subset of customers.
-Auto Attendant is an admin-driven migration; you will need to re-create the existing ExchUMO Auto Attendant trees in the Cloud Auto Attendant cloud service.
-Customers who are consuming any of the ExchUMO features with a third-party PBX will not be migrated to Skype cloud services because they do not support third-party PBX systems.
-A retirement plan for third-party support was announced last year in this blog, and customers in this deployment model can migrate their users to one of Microsoft’s Unified Communications platforms/services or acquire a third-party voicemail and/or auto attendant solution for these users.
-Fax integration is not supported in the cloud-based services; customers will need to migrate to a third-party solution.
+Voicemail is primarily a Microsoft-driven migration; admin involvement and investment will be required for a subset of customers.
+Auto attendants and call queues have an admin-driven migration; admins need to re-create the existing ExchUMO Auto Attendant trees in the Phone System auto attendant service.
+Customers that use any of the ExchUMO features with a third-party PBX will not migrate to Phone System cloud services because these services do not support third-party PBX systems.
+A retirement plan for third-party support was announced last year in this blog, and customers in this deployment model can migrate their users to one of Microsoft Unified Communications platforms/services or acquire a third-party voicemail or auto attendant solution for these users.
+Fax integration is not supported in Phone System; customers will need to migrate to a third-party solution.

 Who is affected?